arduino/docs-content/content/hardware/04.pro/shields/portenta-cat-m1-nb-iot-gnss-shield/tutorials/cheat-sheet/cheat-sheet.md

 * Enter the PIN of your SIM card and store it in the variable `SECRET_PIN`.
 * Check the mobile APN of your SIM card provider, e.g "online.provider.com", and save it inside the `SECRET_APN`.
 You can find this information by searching online for APN + provider name.

-APN stands for `Access Point Name`.
+APN stands for 'Access Point Name'.
 An APN is a gateway between a cellular network and the Internet.

 After finishing this setup, compile, and upload the program.
 If everything went fine, you should see the HTML content of the webpage printed in the Serial Monitor.